Baptisms & Thanksgiving Services

 Baptism/Christening – the beginning of a journey of faith

-Baptism (sometimes called Christening) is the way in which we welcome children and adults into the Christian faith, as a member of the world-wide Church.
-They usually take place about once a month around 12.30pm on the second Sunday.
+Baptism (sometimes called Christening) is one of the ways in which we welcome children and adults into the Christian faith, as a member of the world-wide Church.
 There is no charge for baptism, although we do take a collection at the service and any donations to the work of St Anne’s are always welcome.